West coast seabream: Ecology

 The west coast seabream feeds on invertebrates on the seabed such as crabs, polychaete worms and bivalve molluscs.

 This fish is a protandric hermaphrodite.
 This means it starts its adult life as a male and later changes its sex to female.
 As a male, the average age to reach maturity is about 4.8 years for northern populations and about 6 years for southern ones.
 As a female, the average ages are 7.2 and 9.7 respectively.
 The eggs are spawned in the surf zone and tend to drift northwards with the sea current.

 Status

 The northern population of west coast seabream is a popular fish with rock-and-surf sea anglers, and the southern population is sometimes the target of commercial line-fishing.
 The total population is declining and because of its slow growth rate and longevity, this fish is susceptible to over-fishing.
-Because of this, the International Union for Conservation of Nature has listed its conservation status as being "near threatened".
+Because of this, the International Union for Conservation of Nature has listed its conservation status as being "Endangered".